 If you have a question that is not on the list, please contact us;

-Can we personalise the ceremony?
+Can we personalise our ceremony?

-Can we have our ceremony outside?
+Can we have an outdoor ceremony?

 Where can our ceremony take place?

 We are happy to conduct ceremonies almost anywhere* in East Sussex.
 If your chosen venue or location isn't licensed for marriages and civil partnerships take a look Weddings with a difference to find out how we can combine a legal ceremony with a Celebration Ceremony.
 Allowing you to celebrate at your chosen location.

 We conduct ceremonies 24 hours a day, 7 days a week, 365 days a year (subject to availability).
 Surcharges may apply for certain dates and times.

 We want to get married/form a civil partnership as soon as possible.

 Before a marriage or civil partnership is able to take place each of you must give notice at least 28 days before your ceremony.

 Notice must be given by appointment at your local Register Office.